linagora/linshare/documentation/EN/epics/new-admin-portal/story-38-admin-manage-welcome-message.md

    - In the welcome message listing screen, i click on three dot-button of a welcome message and select option Edit from the drop-down list
    - Or i can click on the welcome message row in the welcome message listing table.
 - By default, the Welcome message detail screen will be in View mode
-- There will be button Edit, i click on this button, the Edit mode will be enabled
+- If i have permission to Edit, there will be button Edit, i click on this button, the Edit mode will be enabled
 - I can edit all fields Name, Description and Message content then click button Save.
 - The system will validate if field "Name" is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the updates will be saved and there will be a successful toast message.